Metal-on-metal (MoM) hip joints

 Many women will be advised that their hip joint is unlikely to affect a pregnancy.

-If metal levels are high because a hip joint is failing, a specialist might advise further tests and possibly surgery to implant a different type of hip joint.
-Metal levels will drop once the MOM hip is removed.
+If metal levels are high because a hip joint is failing, a specialist might advise surgery to replace it with a different type of hip joint.
+Metal levels will fall once the metal-on-metal hip joint is removed.

-In practice, some women may not want to delay pregnancy while waiting for high blood metal levels to drop.
-The doctor or specialist will be help with weighing up the benefits and possible risks of delaying conception compared to attempting to conceive sooner.
+In some cases, women may not want to delay pregnancy.
+Your specialist will help you to weigh up the benefits and possible risks of delaying pregnancy compared to attempting to conceive sooner.

 If I become pregnant with a metal-on-metal hip joint, will my baby need extra monitoring during pregnancy?

-As part of their routine antenatal care, most women in the UK will be offered a detailed scan at around 20 weeks of pregnancy to look for birth defects and to check the baby’s growth.
+Women in the UK are routinely offered a detailed scan at around 20 weeks of pregnancy to look for birth defects and to check the baby’s growth.

-The majority of women with an MOM hip joint in place during pregnancy will not require any extra scans.
+The majority of women with a metal-on-metal hip joint in place during pregnancy will not require any extra scans.
 However, additional checks of the baby might be offered to pregnant women with high blood metal levels.

 Are there any risks to my baby if the father has a metal-on-metal hip?

-There is no evidence that metal from an MOM hip joint can affect the sperm and therefore cause problems in the baby.
+There is no evidence that metal from a metal-on-metal hip joint can affect sperm and therefore cause problems in the baby.

 Who can I talk to if I have questions?